Monitoring and follow-up

 Screening for HCC is recommended at baseline for all people living with cirrhosis.
 We recommend ongoing surveillance with liver ultrasound every 6 months.
 The impact of DAA treatment on HCC risk is not yet clear (see section on Direct-acting antiviral therapy and risk of hepatocellular carcinoma in people with cirrhosis).
 HCV treatment should not suspend HCC screening programs.
 We recommend a liver ultrasound be performed within 1 month of starting DAA treatment for all patients with cirrhosis to ensure that HCC screening remains up to date during the treatment and follow-up period.

-People with HCV–HBV coinfection are at risk of HBV reactivation during DAA therapy for HCV (see Section on Special populations: treatment of HCV in the pills for men setting of HBV coinfection ).
+People with HCV–HBV coinfection are at risk of HBV reactivation during DAA therapy for HCV (see Section on Special populations: treatment of HCV in setting of HBV coinfection ).
 Specific monitoring for HBV reactivation is required.
 It is recommended that these people be treated by a specialist with experience in treating HCV and HBV infection.